TanelTeemusk/SecretTracker/README.md

 <img src="app-icon-small.png" width="64" height="64">
 # SecretTracker

 An iOS application for tracking and managing location data.
 This project was developed as a technical assessment for a leading Estonian technology company.
+The architecture for such a small one screen app might look a bit of an overkill at first but the approach in building this app was to architect it as a good start for a bigger feature-rich app.

 I will not keep you posted if they saw this app to be worthy enough to include my iOS dev skills to their ranks or not.
 This repo will most likely be soon deleted so grab it while you can.

 ## Features